sklprogs/LanguageTricks/README.md

 ## divide \| separate

-**Separate** means to take apart / keep apart
+**Separate**&mdash;to take apart / keep apart:

-> *Separate the wheat from the chaff.*
+> ***Separate** the wheat from the chaff.*

-**Separate** implies that the things in question are being separated by some property of those things.
+***Separate*** implies that the things in question are being separated by some property of those things.
 For example, I might separate my white shirts from the rest of my clothes and wash them separately with bleach, or I might separate the power cords and data cords when reorganizing the tangled mess of wires under my desk.

-**Divide** implies that the things in question are being divided into certain quantities.
+***Divide*** implies that the things in question are being divided into certain quantities.
 For example, I might divide my laundry into baskets/loads, or I might divide my pizza into equal portions for everyone in the room.
 This is consistent with the mathematical concept of division.

 Often means there is intent in making the disaggregation.

-> *The food was divided among the campers.*
+> *The food was **divided** among the campers.*

 [*Source*](https://ell.stackexchange.com/questions/178708/what-s-the-specific-difference-between-divide-and-separate/183115)